jank10/Prototype0_Masterarbeit_Vorstudie/README.md

 1. Run the following Jupyter Notebooks:
   - ```1_profile_extraction.ipynb```
   - ```2_feature_extraction.ipynb```
+  - There is a known error which has occured on a test device:
+    ```
+    TransientError: {code: Neo.TransientError.General.MemoryPoolOutOfMemoryError} {message: The allocation of an extra 2.0 MiB would use more than the limit 688.8 MiB.
+Currently using 687.3 MiB. dbms.memory.transaction.total.max threshold reached}
+    ```
+    It could be resolved by deleting resetting the neo4j instance.
+This means deleting the docker image as well as the folder called "data" which is created in the working directory when running the ```docker-compose up``` command for the first time.
 2. These notebooks perform the following tasks:
   - Profile Extraction: An LLM generates a profile summary for each person based on their connected nodes and saves it as a property of the person node.
   - Feature Extraction: Skills and project involvement are extracted and stored as new nodes (```:Skill``` and ```:Project```) connected to the person nodes via ```HAS_SKILL``` and ```WORKS_ON``` relationships.